panzerdp/dmitripavlutin.com/posts/064-template-strings/index.md

 console.log(message2); // => 'The sum is 5'
 ```

 `${n1 + n2}` is a placeholder consisting of the addition operator and 2 operands.
 The placeholder `${sum(n1, n2)}` contains a function invocation.
-All these values are evaluated during runtime and the resulted value is inserted into the template string.
+All these values are evaluated during runtime and the resulting value is inserted into the template string.

 ### 2.1 Implicit to string conversion